-The Anchorage School District makes every effort to prevent injuries to students and has implemented a very effective accident prevention program.
-Despite our best efforts, there are still occasions when students get injured at school.
-It is important that you understand that we do not provide medical insurance coverage for school accidents.
+THE ANCHORAGE SCHOOL DISTRICT DOES NOT CARRY ACCIDENT OR MEDICAL INSURANCE FOR STUDENTS.
 This means that you are responsible for the medical bills if your child gets hurt during school activities.
 In an effort to provide you with affordable, effective accident/health insurance, the District does provide information about affordable options for coverage for students.
-Insurance plans for students are available through Myers-Stevens & Toohey & Co.
-Call 800-8274695 or visit asdk12.org for more information.
+Insurance plans for students are available through Myers-Stevens & Toohey & Co.. https://apps.asdk12.org/forms/uploads/Student Accident and Sickness Coverage.pdf.
+Call 800-827-4695 or visit asdk12.org for more information.